F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 To enable installation, we have to provide several commands and do some adjustments in the `CMakeLists.txt` file.
 Specific steps depends on what we want to achieve.

-The minimal installation that installs only binaries can be set up using two commands:
+The minimal installation that installs only binaries and headers can be set up using two commands:

 - Install binaries with the [`install(TARGETS...`](https://cmake.org/cmake/help/latest/command/install.html#targets) command.
 The basic syntax is:
     ```cmake